Gio McClenachan (she/her) is a systems ecologist whose research focuses on investigating the drivers of ecosystem and societal coastal change.

 Originally from the great state of Vermont, Gio received her PhD from LSU in Oceanography & Coastal Sciences and BS from Dickinson College in Environmental Science.
 She's currently an Assistant Professor and head of CDEL at Stony Brook University.

-Marriah Hebert is an undergraduate researcher in CDEL working on multiple coastal research projects.
+Marriah Hebert was an undergraduate researcher in CDEL working on multiple coastal research projects.
 As well as being a part of the larger lab projects, she is researching how varying vegetation habitats in coastal southeastern Louisiana affect insect community compositions.
 She is especially interested in the impact of the shift from salt marsh to mangrove dominance.
 Marriah is from Houma, LA and currently a junior majoring in biology with a minor in environmental science.